w3c-webmob/ServiceWorkersDemos/README.md

+# THIS REPO IS NO LONGER MAINTAINED

+Thanks for stopping by!
+When we started this work, Service Workers were just becoming "a thing" - so this repo was intended to bootstrap the ecosystem.
+Since then countless amazing resources and videos on using Service Workers became available.
+As such, we are no longer able to keep up.
+Below links are still relevant, but we are not longer adding new ones.

+## Historical...

 We hope to build a set of reference applications that make full use of [service workers](https://slightlyoff.github.io/ServiceWorker/spec/service_worker/index.html).
 However, currently there are no working demos in this repo.

 ## For ServiceWorker demos try out: